callistajosette/archion-tilezoom-downloader/README.md

+This extension is only designed for downloading images from archion.de.
+You can download any resolution provided by the site, if you have access as a paid member.
+I developed this extension because I strongly believe they should not be able to charge you, and limit access to downloading what are essentially screenshots.

 It's currently functional but not very pretty

 I haven't bothered packing it for the chrome webstore yet so here are some basic steps you will need to do to use it currently: